bowmanjd/pstalk/slides/slides.md

 <!--

+Here is my Powershell story.
 Let's talk about Windows for a little bit

 -->